 3. Use simple tech solutions for seamless service

 Patients in 2020 expect seamless service from the first point of contact.
-With the right technology, you can swiftly respond to them and, at the same time, create efficient and HIPAA-compliant electronic health records (EHRs).
+With the right technology, you can swiftly respond to them and, at the same time, create efficient and HIPAA-friendly electronic health records (EHRs).
 Using outdated software and online services can frustrate existing patients and deter potential new patients from booking an appointment.

-Simple tools like JotForm’s free templates for appointment and contact forms can help dental practices implement more user-friendly tech, which can make scheduling appointments and checking in more pleasant and streamlined for patients.
-You can also use JotForm to integrate payment forms for bills and deposits, as well as customer satisfaction surveys to ensure you stay on top of customer feedback.
+Simple tools like Jotform’s free templates for appointment and contact forms can help dental practices implement more user-friendly tech, which can make scheduling appointments and checking in more pleasant and streamlined for patients.
+You can also use Jotform to integrate payment forms for bills and deposits, as well as customer satisfaction surveys to ensure you stay on top of customer feedback.

 4. Foster teamwork and camaraderie